 Saudi Arabia Travel Warning

 Security threats continue and terrorist groups, some affiliated with ISIL or Al-Qaida in the Arabian Peninsula (AQAP), have targeted both Saudi and Western interests.
 Possible targets include housing compounds, hotels, restaurants, shopping areas, international schools, and other facilities where Westerners congregate, as well as Saudi government facilities and economic/commercial targets within the Kingdom.
-Consular services at the U.S. Embassy and Consulates were canceled March 15-19, 2015 due to heightened security concerns at our diplomatic facilities in the Kingdom.
+Media reports indicate that Saudi authorities thwarted plans to attack the Al-Janadriah festival in Riyadh, which took place in February 2016.

-Multiple attacks on mosques, as well as additional places where Shia gather, have occurred in Saudi Arabia over the past four months, resulting in significant loss of life.
-On May 22, 2015 a suicide bomber attacked a mosque in Al-Qadeeh in Al Qatif Governorate.
-On August 6, 2015 a mosque in the city of Abha was bombed.
+Multiple attacks on mosques, as well as places where members of the Shia-Muslim minority gather, have occurred in Saudi Arabia over the past year, resulting in significant loss of life.
+On May 22, 2015, a suicide bomber attacked a mosque in Al-Qadeeh in Al Qatif Governorate.
+On May 29, 2015, a blast occurred at another mosque in the Al Anoud district of Dammam.
+On August 6, 2015, a mosque in the city of Abha was bombed.
 Most of the victims in that attack were members of the Saudi security forces.
-On May 29, 2015 a blast occurred at another mosque in the Al Anoud district of Dammam.
+On October 16, 2015, a mass shooting took place at a gathering in Saihat.
+Additional mosque attacks took place in Najran on October 26, 2015 and in Al-Ahsa in the Eastern Province on January 29, 2016.
+Aside from the mosque bombings, ISIL claimed responsibility for an explosion targeting a Saudi citizen that damaged vehicles in the Al-Azizia district of Riyadh on February 8, 2016.

 Visitors who choose to travel to these areas despite U.S. government concerns should be aware that, in addition to the above noted border attacks, terrorist and criminal elements may be operating there, including AQAP.
 U.S. citizens are strongly urged to read the Department of State Travel Warning for Yemen before traveling to areas near the Yemeni frontier.